arnav-t/pursuit-wallpapers/README.md

 A curve of pursuit is a curve constructed by analogy to having a point or points representing pursuers and pursuees; the curve of pursuit is the curve traced by the pursuers.

 With the paths of the pursuer and pursuee parameterized in time, the pursuee is always on the pursuer's tangent.
+Currently, 720p, 1080p, 1440p, 2K, 4K and 8K resolutions are supported.
 ### Examples
 ![Screenshot](https://i.imgur.com/0nFWgyn.png "Screenshot")
 ![Screenshot](https://i.imgur.com/axa0MRg.jpg "Screenshot")